TUI-NICR/deep-orientation/README.md

     ```

 ## License and Citations
-The source code and the network weights are published under BSD 3-Clause
-license, see [license file](LICENSE) for details.
+The source code is published under BSD 3-Clause license, see [license file](LICENSE) for details.

 If you use the source code or the network weights, please cite the following paper:
 >Lewandowski, B., Seichter, D., Wengefeld, T., Pfennig, L., Drumm, H., Gross, H.-M.